NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 To add a new JS Engine (testbed) for differential testing, following the steps described below:

-## Database for Differential Testing Results
+## Database

-The deviated behaviours found during differential testing (after applying our filtering scheme) are stored in the ```classify``` database at the local MYSQL database.
-To check the results, using the following bash command to login into the database:
+The deviated behaviours found during differential testing (after applying our filtering scheme) are stored in a MYSQL database.
+The database is used to filter out idential bug behavior seen in previous runs.

+To check the schema and content of the database, using the following bash command to login into the database:

 >```mysql -uroot -p123456 ```